rexresearch

 electrodes might correspond to half the wavelength .lamda./2.

-[0029]In an exemplary embodiment of the plasma source the walls of
+[0029]In an exemplary embodiment of the plasma source the walls

-chamber are shielding the microwaves emitted by the ionization
+ionization chamber are shielding the microwaves emitted by the

-electrodes.
-In this manner, the electromagnetic radiation leaving
+ionization electrodes.
+In this manner, the electromagnetic

-the ionization chamber is reduced, which allows in vivo plasma
+radiation leaving the ionization chamber is reduced, which

-[0030]Further, the outlet of the ionization chamber may be covered
+[0030]Further, the outlet of the ionization chamber may be

 [0031]Further, the mesh covering the outlet of the ionization

-chamber may be made from an electrically conductive material, e.g.
+chamber may be made from an electrically conductive material,

-radiation leaving the ionization chamber through the outlet of the
+electromagnetic radiation leaving the ionization chamber through

-ionization chamber is further reduced.
+the outlet of the ionization chamber is further reduced.

-[0032]Finally, a positive direct-current voltage can be applied to
+[0032]Finally, a positive direct-current voltage can be applied

 [0033]Further, the mesh covering the outlet of the ionization

-chamber may have a mesh size of less than 5 mm or even less than 4
+chamber may have a mesh size of less than 5 mm or even less than

-mm.
+4 mm.

 [0034]In accordance with exemplary embodiments of the invention,

-the plasma source comprises a protective cap, which is detachably
+the plasma source comprises a protective cap, which is

-wound.
+e.g. a wound.

 [0035]In operation, the plasma source provides a flow of plasma